Review any Contract With AI Before you Sign it

 Consider getting your employees to sign employment agreements when they start work.
 The goHeather Ontario employment contract builder is an inexpensive solution and it only takes a few minutes to make your own custom Ontario employment agreement on our website, so the effort and cost is negligible, especially when you consider what you could save on common law termination payments. goHeather employment contracts are local and lawyer-made for each jurisdiction we operate in, so try it today if your business needs a new employment contract for your staff.

-Employment Contracts
+Build Local Employment Contracts

-goHeather lets you build local employment contracts from lawyer-made templates in minutes. goHeather's industry leading employment contracts come with a free e-signature feature and access to our dashboard for viewing all your employment contracts and key information for all the employees you contracted through the app.
+goHeather enables you to quickly create local employment contracts using lawyer-made templates.
+Our contracts include a free e-signature feature and provide access to a dashboard for managing all your employee contracts and key details.